evanhackett/pandemic-workshop-prototype/README.md

 * bonus points for within 6 cells corona style!

 # Work session three, Saturday 4/11 or Sunday 4/12

+* Refactor actor to class ✅
+* Moved constants to their own file ✅

 ## Next steps

 * The medics and the OBSERVER PATTERN!!